 The John Young Wing Mural at Jefferson Ave & Carlton St / Photo by Buffalo Bike Tours

 In 1982, my family purchased a home in the Kensington-Bailey (South) area, east of St. Gerard’s Parish.
-A few years after college, I migrated to North Buffalo where I lived for 23 years until I had the opportunity to reclaim and revitalize the beautiful home I had left behind on the East Side.
+A few years after college, I migrated to North Buffalo where I lived for 23 years until I had the opportunity to reclaim and revitalize the beautiful home I had left behind on East Buffalo.

 My vision was move in, flip it and move on after two years.
 But things changed.
 I fell deeply in love with the results of the restoration project and the folks around me.
 My neighbors are amazing, spirited people.
 I’ve met retired teachers, principals, law enforcement personnel, attorneys, business owners, civil service workers, and human resources and marketing professionals.

 Predominantly African-American, East Buffalo is far more diverse than it once was, with a growing number of new Americans — Yemenis, Bangladeshis, and Southeast Asians.
 My Muslim neighbors and their families walk to the former St. Gerard’s Parish for prayer, now a mosque.
 God bless America!

 Photo by East Side Garden Walk

 As a ReTree volunteer who is highly active in my block club, I’ve planted scores of trees — my neighbors have affectionately nicknamed me “The Tree Lady” or “Johnny Appleseed.”
 An avid gardener, for the past two years I’ve participated in the East Side Garden Walk.
 To date, my 2020 Gardens Buffalo Niagara video continues to reign as their most viewed.